kadriyebarlak/kadriyebarlak/README.md

 I'm a backend engineer with a passion for building high-impact, well-architected software.

-Lately, I've been exploring AI integrations and modern developer tools to stay at the edge of technology.
+I enjoy exploring the new possibilities of the AI era, using modern developer tools and AI-assisted workflows to build, learn, and solve problems more effectively.

-Beyond code, I care deeply about creative thinking, positive energy, and excitement to the problem space and I bring that into every project I touch. 🌱
+Also, I care deeply about creative thinking, positive energy, and excitement to the problem space and I bring that into every project I touch. 🌱

 🌍 Currently based in Istanbul
 🧠 Passionate about learning through building.
 My curiosity is my roadmap.